jonesbn12321/Startup/notes.md

 should probably be able to follow simon isntructions to my startup

 deploy:
-deployReact.sh -k m-m-east1.pem -h brooklyn-jones.click -s simon  - ish
+ ./deployReact.sh -k m-m-east1.pem -h brooklyn-jones.click -s simon

 React is the Boostrap of Java
 JSX - combines javascript and html